 - 8.2 As such, a key action in the 5 Year Environment Plan was to support the development of a Greater Manchester Environment Fund (GMEF).
 The aim of doing this was to establish the right structures and enabling environment to mobilise existing and new sources of funding at scale into projects on the ground.
 In turn, this would allow the blending of public and private sector funding to close the gap between corporate organisations and institutions, that either wish or are required to address their negative environmental impact, and smaller, grassroots organisations, that aim to deliver environmental projects on the ground. - 8.3 Since making this commitment in the 5 Year Environment Plan, significant progress has been made.
 Through a competitive tendering process, The Wildlife Trust for Lancashire, Greater Manchester and North Merseyside (Lancashire Wildlife Trust) were appointed in May 2020 to set up and run the fund on Greater Manchester's behalf.
-They have since established the GMEF as an independent charitable company limited by guarantee. - 8.4The GMEF has been successful in securing £2.1m of funding to start delivering projects on the ground to benefit Greater Manchester's environment.
-This comprises funding secured, ringfenced and allocated to projects, as below: - £1.8m of funding from the government's Green Recovery Challenge Fund which will restore over 500ha of habitats across the city-region (including woodland, peatland and public parks/green spaces) and create new jobs and traineeships. - £220,000 of funding from SUEZ for the Recycle 4 Greater Manchester Community Fund, which will support community-led projects that will prevent, reuse, or recycle household waste, and also reduce contamination, promote sustainable use of waste and resources, and generate wider social benefits. - £100,000 of capacity funding from the Environment Agency to support development of investment models for carbon and habitat enhancements.
+They have since established the GMEF as an independent charitable company limited by guarantee. - 8.4 The GMEF has been successful in securing £2.1m of funding to start delivering projects on the ground to benefit Greater Manchester's environment.
+This comprises funding secured, ringfenced and allocated to projects, as below: - £1.8m of funding from the government's Green Recovery Challenge Fund which will restore over 500ha of habitats across the city-region (including woodland, peatland and public parks/green spaces) and create new jobs and traineeships. - £220,000 of funding from SUEZ for the Recycle 4 Greater Manchester Community Fund, which will support community-led projects that will prevent, reuse, or recycle household waste, and also reduce contamination, promote sustainable use of waste and resources, and generate wider social benefits. - £100,000 of capacity funding from the Environment Agency to support development of investment models for carbon and habitat enhancements. - 8.5 This funding is providing the foundation to establish the GMEF and the capacity to develop and fund more projects.
+It has also set up the legal and governance structures necessary to receive and disburse funding.